symsoft/ecc-api-guide/change_msisdn.md

 Once the Subscription is changed it will be accessible via the _/ecc/v1/subscriptions/{new msisdn}_ path, i.e. the main path for the Subscription changes.

-__TODO:__ Text and example goes here

-PATCH /ecc/v1/subscribers/NNNNNN with new [MSISDN](parameters.md#msisdn).

-Once changed, the main URL for the Subscription changes.

 __Example Command:__
 ```
 curl --request PATCH \